Shaima-Alkhateeb/reading-notes/401/day21.md

 # Hash Table

+### What is Hash Table ?

+It is an implementation of an associative array, a list of key-value pairs that allow you to retrieve a value via a key.

+### Why to use it?
+because Hash tables have fast **search**, **insertion** and **delete** operations.

+### There are two main ways to implement a hash table/associative array in JavaScript.
+1. Using the Object Data Type
+2. Using a Map Object

 ### The Hash table data structure stores elements in key-value pairs where

 **Key**- unique integer that is used for indexing the values